joebew42/elixir_cqrs_es_example/README.md

 ## DONE

+- Account should not be a process
+  - it should act as a set of transition functions (fn(current_state, action) -> [events])
+  - also, we are not cleaning up the uncommitted changes
+  - and also, the account processes are created as child of the command handler!
+Ouch!
 - Provide a read model (view/projection) for the BankAccount
 - How to handle concurrent issue in the `EventStore.append_to_stream`?
 - Handle the `expected_version` when trying to append new events `EventStore.append_to_stream`